carpentries-incubator/hpc-intro/setup.md

 ## Creating a New Lesson

-We will assume that your user ID is `gvwilson` and the name of your lesson is `data-cleanup`.
+We will assume that your user ID is `timtomch` and the name of your lesson is `data-cleanup`.

 1. Go to [GitHub's importer][importer].